aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/opening-prayers-for-legislative-bodies/prayer-of-the-guest-chaplain-of-the-u-s-senate-rabbi-michael-beals-on-23-may-2013.html.md

 The ACTING PRESIDENT pro tempore.
 Without objection, it is so ordered.

 Mr. CARPER.
-Mr. President, Senator Coons and I spent a couple of lovely hours together in Michael Beals' synagogue last Saturday as his daughter was going through bat mitzvah.
+Mr. President, Senator Coons and I spent a couple of lovely hours together in Michael Beals' synagogue last Saturday as his daughter was going through bat mitsvah.
 I will never forget that occasion.
 What a joy for everyone there, people from all over the country.
 I know it was a source of family pride for the father, the mom, and for the rabbi to be there with their daughter on that special day.

 To my colleagues I would say that one of the things I pray for every day is that we will find our way to a two-state solution in the Middle East that provides a homeland for the Palestinians, a capital for the Palestinians, and security for the people of Israel and peace for the people of Israel.